kzcat/ruby-fincore/README.md

 # ruby-fincore
-Ruby File class extension.
-It add some instance methods to determine pages of file contents being resident in memory(in core).
+Ruby File class extension to determine pages of file contents being resident in memory(in core).

 ### Installation